rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 of nodes.
 Simply put, this class of subtrees contains trees that are **induced by the corresponding (root) node** (i.e. `T[r]`).
 Or, more accurately, induced by the outer set of nodes in `T` of the subtree's root (i.e. `T[OS(r)]`).
-(Note that the outer set of any node includes all the leaf nodes that are descendants of the given node).
+(Note that the outer set of any node includes all the leaf nodes that are descendant to the given node).

 Note that the inner sets of nodes in `T` can not be used to induce subtrees.
 That is because the subgraphs induced by inner sets of nodes are in general